zero-24/plg_system_httpheader/README.md

 ### Option descriptions

-#### Write headers to the configuration file

-When enabled the headers (excluding the Content-Security-Policy) will be added to the existing server configuration file as soon as you save the extension.
-This way the headers will be enforced from the server side and does not require Joomla to be triggerd.
-At this time we only support .htaccess (Apache) and web.config (IIS) files.

-#### Define additional HTTP Header
+#### Force HTTP Header

-Using this you can set different values from the default ones and also additional headers when it is supported.
+Using this you can set different values from the default ones and also force headers.
 The supported headers are:
 - Strict-Transport-Security
 - Content-Security-Policy
 - Content-Security-Policy-Report-Only